tomaDev/macbook-setup/README.md

 # macbook-setup

-Upon getting a new Macbook, there's a laundry list of onboarding / setup / configuration steps.
+Upon getting a new MacBook, there's a laundry list of onboarding / setup / configuration steps.
 This document aims to ease the discovery process and get you going as painlessly as possible

 # Who this page is for